citp/privacy-policy-historical/a/ac/ace/aceproject.com.md

 #### Security

 > This Web site takes every precaution to protect our users' information.
-When users submit sensitive information via the Web site, their information is protected both online and off-line.
+When users submit sensitive information via the application, their information is protected both online and off-line.
 >
-> When [Internet Secure](http://www.internetsecure.com/) registration/order form asks users to enter sensitive information (such as credit card number and/or social security number), that information is encrypted and is protected with the best encryption technology in the industry - SSL.
-While on a secure page, such as the [Internet Secure](http://www.internetsecure.com/) order form, the lock icon on the bottom of Web browsers such as Microsoft Internet Explorer or Mozilla Firefox, becomes locked, as opposed to un-locked, or open, when users are just 'surfing'.
+> Furthermore, your payment information is encrypted and protected before even leaving your computer via the best encryption technology in the industry - SSL.

 #### Correcting/Updating/Deleting/Deactivating Personal Information